Snowfallingplum/SHMT/README.md

 Work done during internship of Zhaoyang Sun at DAMO Academy, Alibaba Group.

+## Note
+This is just a preliminary code collation and cannot be guaranteed to be completely correct.
+There may be some errors.
+I've been looking for a job lately and have been too busy.
+I will resubmit the organised code and pre-trained models once the job search is over.

 ## News

 + Our previous work " Content-Style Decoupling for Unsupervised Makeup Transfer without Generating Pseudo Ground Truth" was accepted by CVPR2024.
 [Paper link](https://arxiv.org/abs/2405.17240) and [code link](https://github.com/Snowfallingplum/CSD-MT).